mz106/passport-lesson/README.md

     "scripts": "nodemon <your file path>"

-## Step One - Add Enviromental Variables
+## Step One A - Add Enviromental Variables

 Enviromental Variables (EN_VAR):
 a value that is set outside of the program.